F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - This template requires service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
+  - This template requires that the resource group name the deployment uses to be no longer than **35** characters as a result of limitations to tag size within Azure.

 ## Security